Scartex/ardoqinternship/README.md

 So recieve this information you can use different command, for example: "weather forecast in Oslo for tomorrow".
 You can also ask the bot for it's name where it will ask for your name as well.

-I will also include the JavaScript code in the github repository where you will also find the file for task 1.
+In the github repository you will find index.js which is the JavaScript file for the chatbot, and oppgave1.java which is the answer for the first taks.